gleeblezoid/gleeblezoid/RPG Notes/Pathfinder - Zorga.md

 ---------

 # In next week's episode...
-- We talk to the, now cheering, humans at the distillery who were presumably being attacked by zulgaths (which we killed when we got there)
+- We talk to the, now cheering, humans at the distillery who were presumably being attacked by Xul'gaths (which we killed when we got there)

 # Quest
 - Investigate the Wellspring Tower